Philpot For Congress Circa 2010

 It is time for a national reboot.
 Whether you love or hate your current congressman, one fact is clear: America has never been in a more precarious position, and it is our current Congress that got us there - one short-sighted decision at a time.

 In this time of crisis for America, we need to expect MORE from those we elect.
 We need MORE fiscal restraint, and less stimulus spending.
 We need MORE freedom, and less trampling on our rights.
 We need MORE advocates for small businesses and families, and less goverment interference in our daily lives.
+We need MORE nurturing of high tech development focused on the future, like data science and DevOps services - employment oriented start ups as well as MORE support for existing businesses that provide jobs for our citizens.

 This year only one candidate in Utah's 2nd Congressional District has a proven record of doing MORE for Utahns: Morgan Philpot.
 As Utah's next congressman from the 2nd District, Morgan will fight to: